My name is Jamie and I am a hobbyist photographer with six years photography experience.

 A traveller at heart, he spent his first five years behind the camera interacting with the people and places he crossed on the less beaten path.
 All his early work was with natural light and subjects with little experience in front of the camera.
 Something that taught him to relate to, study, and work around his subject.

-Today, James spends his days as an engineer for a international company.
+Today, Jamie spends his days as an engineer for a international company.
 However, most of his free time is spent behind the camera.